-On the occasion of the anniversary of the death of Milo Adoner who passed away on March 4, 2020, the Shoah Memorial offers you the exceptional screening of Claude Bochurberg’s film,
+On the occasion of the anniversary of the death of Milo Adoner who died on March 4, 2020, the Shoah Memorial offers you an exceptional screening of the film by Claude Bochurberg,

 with the friendly support of André Chomand.